sammuelyee/docs/cartodb-editor.md

 Opacity | Sets the opacity for the heatmap, a value between 0-1.
 Animated | Displays temporal data into a linear Torque animation.
 Resolution | {% include descrip_resolution.html %}

+**Note:** You can also style Torque Heatmaps with CartoCSS properties.
+For details about Heatmap specific parameters, see [CartoCSS - Torque Heatmaps](#cartocss---torque-heatmaps).

 ##### Torque Category
 {% include descrip_torque_category.html %}